When you want to get more comprehensive responses to a survey – answers beyond just yes or no – you’ll want to consider open-ended questions.

 - How can we improve our product?

 Also, incorporating open-ended questions into your surveys can provide useful information for salespeople throughout the sales process.
 For example, you might uncover insights that help your salespeople to reposition your products or improve the way they sell to new customers based on what existing customers feel.
+Though you might get helpful answers from a closed-ended question, open-ended questions give you more than a surface-level insight into their sentiments, emotions and thoughts.

 It doesn’t need to be complicated, it can be as simple as what you see below.
 The survey doesn’t need to speak for itself, let your survey respondents say everything.